-At Wanstead Church School, our PE lessons are taught by Sport-Savvy.
-Lessons progress systematically to ensure all children are physically active and develop skills in a broad range of activities, while developing a love of competitive sport and movement.
+At Wanstead Church School, our PE lessons progress systematically to ensure all children are physically active and develop skills in a broad range of activities, while developing a love of competitive sport and movement.
 Children learn the importance of leading a healthy lifestyle, which contributes to their wellbeing throughout their lives.

 We develop Wisdom, Compassion and Strength in our PE curriculum:

 Wisdom: Our PE curriculum ensures our children understand the importance of a healthy lifestyle.
 There are plentiful opportunities to develop positive attitudes and to learn fundamental movement skills of agility, balance and co-ordination.
 Our PE curriculum enables children to practise skills alone and in teams, and empowers them to be leaders, organizing, officiating and evaluating what needs to be done to improve, motivating and instilling excellent sporting attitudes in others.

 Compassion: Our PE curriculum guides children to be able to receive feedback, which enables them to improve their own and others’ performance.
 Our children learn to work in a team taking account of others' views and feelings in order to develop imagination and creativity in their techniques, tactics and choreography.
 Our curriculum ensures children learn fairness, respect and teamwork.